 To account for instrument-specific artefacts, the following preprocessing procedures are implemented:

-• Vaisala CL31 and CL51: Near range artefacts and instrument-related background are corrected for following the method outlined by Kotthaus et al (2016).
+- Vaisala CL31 and CL51: Near range artefacts and instrument-related background are corrected following the methods outlined by Kotthaus et al (2016).
 In addition, vertical and temporal smoothing and a subsequent SNR filtering is applied Kotthaus et al (2016).

 STRATfinder

-STRATfinder is developed by Simone Kotthaus (Institut Pierre Simon Laplace, Centre National de la Recherche Scientifique) with contributions by Melania Van Hove (IPSL), Marc-Antione Drouin (LMD-IPSL), Martial Haeffelin (IPSL), Maxime Hervo (MeteoSwiss), and Alexander Haefele (MeteoSwiss).
+STRATfinder was developed by Simone Kotthaus (Institut Pierre Simon Laplace (IPSL), Centre National de la Recherche Scientifique (CNRS)) with contributions by Melania Van Hove (IPSL), Marc-Antione Drouin (LMD-IPSL), Martial Haeffelin (IPSL), Maxime Hervo (MeteoSwiss), and Alexander Haefele (MeteoSwiss).

-STRATfinder development received funding support from IPSL, MeteoSwiss, ACTRIS, ICOS, and E-PROFILE.
+STRATfinder development received funding support from IPSL, MeteoSwiss, ACTRIS, RI-URBANS, ICOS, and E-PROFILE.

 STRATfinder is written in MATLAB (tested with version 2017b) and licensed under the GNU General Public License v3.0.
-The code is accessible on gitlab.
+The code is accessible in the SIRTA gitlab repository.

 CABAM